The alternative of the most popular Georgian trek, by mine opinion even better than standard route.

 Main road here bends to the east - follow it, pass few more houses and leave the village.

-If you prefer walking, leave the concrete road and continue on the dirt road in the direction of Ieli village, there is also a pointer.
+Leave the concrete road and follow the ntinue on the dirt road in the direction of Ieli village, there is also a pointer.

-Soon you will come to the almost abandoned Heshkili village.
+Soon you will come to the almost abandoned Heshkili village, which recently became popular due to Heshkili huts.

 Here comes the tricky part.
 Near the first house in the village (the one on the photo) you need to turn left, onto the dirt track climbing uphill.